brianly1003/Blazor.IndexedDB/README.md

 # Blazor.IndexedDB

 An easy way to interact with IndexedDB and make it feel like EF Core but `async`.
+NOTE: This lib will be suitable for smaller projects that don't require storing a lot of data in IndexedDB.

 ## Version history
 - 2.0.1: